jeffreysbrother/jeffreysbrother.github.io/about.md

 I'm interested in automation and scaffolding tools, responsive design, and templating languages.
 I'm also a proponent of self-guided education.
 In my spare time, I write music in order to keep myself away from philosophy.

-If you're interested in seeing some of the other things I've done, please visit [jeffreysbrother.com](http://jeffreysbrother.com/).
+If you're interested in seeing other things I've done, please visit [jeffreysbrother.com](http://jeffreysbrother.com/).

+If you'd like to see how this site was built, check out [Jekyll](http://jekyllrb.com/).